grillo-libertario/cnt-transicion/BUILD.md

 ./buildme.sh
 ```

-# To retrieve the poems from the docx
+# To retrieve the chapters from the docx

 ```
-pandoc original.docx -o original.md
+pandoc original.docx --atx-headers -o original.md
-./split_poems.sh original.md
+./splitchapters.py original.md
 ```

-The script suposes some structure we found:

-- Every chapter is enclosed by `[]`
-- Every poem has a `------` before the title

 It will generate